palantus/relay/README.md

 Notice that a "user" in this context (in many cases) won't refer to the end user.
 It will usually refer to another server, which is a user of the relay.

-User endpoints can only be created by admin, if you are wondering/worried :)
+User endpoints can only be created by admin.

 ## API